 This webpage sets out the measures taken by the FCA and key points firms should be aware of.
-Please see our separate webpages on the response by the Bank of England and the Prudential Regulation Authority, the measures for the payment services and systems sector and the measures taken by the European financial regulators in response to COVID-19.
+Please see our separate webpages on the response by the Bank of England and the Prudential Regulation Authority, the impact on the UK's payments industry and the measures taken by the European financial regulators in response to COVID-19.

 - Annual Report and Accounts 2019/20 – After a 3-month delay, the FCA published its Annual Report and Accounts on 10 September 2020.
 The Report has a dedicated section that highlights the FCA's policy adjustments and guidance in light of COVID-19 (please see pages 22-24).